00aka/Owen_BlueStampPortfolio/index.md

 At Bluestamp Engineering, I have learned how to make a circuit using breadboards, and how to solder materials like jumper wires and Arduinos onto perf boards.
 I also learned how ultrasonic sensors worked, and how all of the controller materials worked, like the Arduino, the L298N DC Motor Driver, and the hc-05 bluetooth modules.
 Another thing I learned here at Bluestamp was coding in c++.
 In the future, I want to learn more about how useful CAD is, and better ways to use it.

 ## Materials and Usage
+- Refer to code at the bottom for each item

 ### hc-05 Bluetooth Modules
 <img src="Bluetooth Pic.png" width="400" height="200">